KeriWarr/blog/_posts/2017-08-16-catching-a-pirate-ship.md

 What we have done here is described something called a [Bijection](https://en.wikipedia.org/wiki/Bijection) between the Natural numbers, and the set of all pairs of Integers.

 Hopefully, I have been able to convince you that by following this procedure, no matter where the ship starts, and no matter where it's going, you will eventually be able to shoot it, and so the puzzle has been solved.

+## Analysis

+This puzzle has a few attributes which are common among puzzles that I consider to be especially well crafted:

+1. It isn't a trick/outside-the-box question.
+That is, the solution does not depend on a particular interpretation of the question.
+There is only one "correct" interpretation of this puzzle, and anyone sharing it ought to do their best to be as clear about it as possible.

+1. It is possible to solve it with just pencil and paper, or even in your head.
+The solution does not rely on executing tedious math, or playing around with a compass and straightedge.
+  - Furthermore, I think that using 'aids' are not likely to be helpful, as the puzzle does not lend itself very well to brute-force attempts at solving it.

+1. The intended answer to this puzzle is self-evident.
+That is, it may be difficult to find the solution, but once you have it, it's comparatively easy to verify that the solution is correct.

+1. The solution to the puzzle can be broken down into a fairly well-defined set of related concepts, which come together to give the solution.

 I hope you enjoyed this write up!